Best Angle Grinder for Sharpening Mower Blades

 DIY Guide

-Wear safety glasses, gloves and hearing protection and secure the blade so it won’t move.
-Fit a suitable metal grinding disc, hold the grinder at a steady bevel, and take light, even passes along the edge rather than trying to remove too much at once.
+Wear safety glasses, gloves, and hearing protection.
+Secure the blade so it will not move.
+Fit a suitable metal grinding disc, hold the grinder at a steady bevel, and take light, even passes along the edge.

-Let the metal cool between passes and check the bevel frequently until you have a consistent edge; finish by removing any burrs with a file and rebalancing the blade before reinstalling.
+Let the metal cool between passes and check the bevel frequently.
+Finish by removing burrs with a file and rebalancing the blade before reinstalling.

 Versatility

-This grinder shines for sharpening mower blades in the field, cleaning up rusted parts, trimming welds and handling occasional on-site cutting.
-Its portability makes it especially useful when you don’t have access to mains power, and it still performs well enough for many workshop tasks when paired with the right battery.
+This grinder shines for sharpening mower blades in the field, cleaning up rusted parts, trimming welds, and handling occasional on-site cutting.
+Its portability is useful when you do not have access to mains power.

 Key Benefits